-If you wish to use our website, but would like us not to set cookies in your browser, you can disable or remove the cookies.
+If you wish to use our website, but would like us not to set cookies in your browser, you can disable or remove the cookies (See section on “Turning off cookies” for more details).
 Please note that disabling or removing the cookies we or our third party service providers set may impact the functionality and security of our website and our ability to provide our services to you.

 We reserve the right to make changes to our Cookies Policy.
 Any changes we may make to our Cookies Policy in the future will be posted on this page and, where appropriate, notified to you by email.
 Please check back frequently to see any updates or changes to our Cookies Policy.
 Your continued use of our website is taken as your agreement to any such changes.